marmelab/react-admin/docs/Breadcrumb.md

 -   "Dashboard / Posts / Lorem ipsum" on the Post Show page with id = 1
 -   "Dashboard / Posts / Create" on the Post Creation page

-You can customize the breadcrumb path of each page, as well as adding custom pages to the breadcrumb, by passing `children` to the `<Breadcrumb>` component.
+You can customize the breadcrumb path of each page, as well as add custom pages to the breadcrumb, by adding `children` to the `<Breadcrumb>` component.
 See [the `children` section](#children) below for more information.

 ## App Location

 `<Breadcrumb>` relies on the **application location**, which is distinct from the **browser location**.
 This distinction is important as it allows displaying a navigation UI independent of the URL (e.g. grouping resources under a common section, like "Catalog / Products" and "Catalog / Categories", or nesting resources, like "Customers / John Doe / Orders / 1234").

 Each page in a react-admin application can define its app location using a custom hook called [`useDefineAppLocation`](./useDefineAppLocation.md). `ra-navigation` stores this location in the `<AppLocationContext>`.
-UI components like `<Breadcrumb>` use that context to display navigation information in a consistent way.
+UI components like `<Breadcrumb>` use that context to display consistent navigation information.

 You don't need to define the app location for CRUD pages as react-admin does it by default: